haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 <a class="prompt prompt-question">How different are the clustering results compared to the cross-links only setup described in the first part of this tutorial?</a>

 <a class="prompt prompt-info">
-Download the clustered models, and visualize them in PyMol as described previously.
+Download the clustered models, and visualize them in PyMol as described above, loading the top model of each cluster in PyMol.
 </a>

 <a class="prompt prompt-question">Which domain is the least well defined?</a>